trebek1/Angular_Feed/README.md

 A successful call to `POST /api/all_entity_info` will return a JSON object with 3 top-level attributes: `LatestNews`, `EntityTrend`, and `TopEntities`.
-The only one we're interested in is the `LatestNews[]` list, which contains the list of news articles (the `Document` JSON objects) and their contained "entities" (people, places, and organizations).
-Here's a snippet of the web service response:
+The only one we're interested in is `LatestNews[]`, which contains the list of news articles (the `Document` JSON objects) and their contained "entities" (people, places, and organizations).
+Here's the relevant snippet of the web service
+response:

 ```json
 {